loch-klan/loch-dashboard/README.md

 # Loch.one

-The Loch.one is a web-based application that provides a comprehensive overview of various data sources and metrics.
+Loch.one is a web-based application that provides a comprehensive overview of various data sources and metrics.
 It is designed to help users quickly and easily visualize and analyze important information.

 ## Features